CS/EE/MA 129ab

 Policy

 Collaboration and Open-Book Policy: Collaboration in the sense of discussions is allowed, but you should write the final solutions alone and understand them fully.
 Clear reasoning and presentation is as important as correctness.
 Do not read class notes or homework solutions from previous years at any time.
 Other books and notes can be consulted, but not copied from; however, they shouldn't be necessary for the homework problems.
+All programming must be entirely your own.

 Syllabus